Education

 Internal Communication

-If you already have some well-established communication inside of your mind, you can certainly ask them these questions more directly.
-But, if you aren't there yet, or if you don't have differentiated alters at all, you can still send these thoughts back into your mind and see what bubbles up.
-For those who are just starting to establish communication with their system, sometimes opening that line during a flashback can be the first successful connection to come through.
+If you already have some well-established communication between alters/parts of self, you can ask the following questions more directly - through writing/journaling, internal thought sharing, or meeting inside the mind to chat.
+But, if you aren't there yet, or if you don't have more differentiated alters at all, you can pause and direct these thoughts back into your mind to see what bubbles up.
+For those who are just starting to establish communication across their mind, opening that line during a flashback can surprisingly lead to the first successful connection.

 • "Is there a reason I'm being shown this flashback right now?
 Is someone sending this to me?"